Mung Beans (Green Gram) Nutrition & Health Benefits

 - Improves Skin Health

-Mung bean phytoestrogens have anti aging benefits as they stimulate production of collagen, elasticin * hyaluronic acid, all essential to a younger, healthier skin.
+Mung bean phytoestrogens have anti aging benefits as they stimulate the production of collagen, elasticin * hyaluronic acid, all essential to a younger, healthier skin.

 Nutrients in Mung Beans